 They will be able to see an image of actual invoices from anywhere in the world and approve them with a single click, even from home or on a mobile device.

-Our AP automation solutions also give approvers immediate insight into an invoice status for those awkward moments when managers, salespeople or executives are talking to impatient vendors who want to know when they will get paid.
+Approvers get immediate insight into an invoice status from our AP automation solutions.
+That’s handy for those awkward moments when managers, salespeople or executives are talking to impatient vendors who want to know when they will get paid.

 Three-way Matching Control